The Universe belongs us all... or perhaps it belongs to no one.

-The Universe belongs to all and the astronomers at Lund Observatory are always happy to share stories and insight with the public.
-Here are some examples:
+We who study the Universe, the astronomers here at Lund Observatory, are always happy to share stories and insight with the public.
+Here are some examples of what we do:

 - Lund Observatory astronomers give talks at the annual NMT days.
 These talks are aimed at high school students and their teachers.

 - Our weekly seminars are open to all who wish to attend, but do require some basic understanding of astrophysics.

 - You can enjoy the starry skies at the Lund University Planetarium, which is open to the public on weekends and school holidays

 - On culture night we open the doors to the observatory with lectures, activities and stargazing (weather permitting).

 - We encourage university students interested in anstronomy and/or astrophysics join the astronomy club ALVA .

 - Our astronomers give courses/seminars to local teachers on a semi-regular basis.